 How could better credit control help your business?

 Easy said, easy done?
 Well no, not necessarily.
-And I fully appreciate that.
+And we fully appreciate that.
 But this aspect of your finance function is critical to ensuring business success.
 You need to keep cash flowing, not arriving in a stop-start fashion.

 You can’t forecast and plan effectively if you don’t know what cash is due in, and when – let alone whether or not it’s likely to appear on time, or at all.